The Pennine Way Pint

 Heather Proctor, National Trails Officer, who works from the National Parks office at Grassington, has been commissioned to digitise the logs to view online.
 Ann Kilbey volunteers for Pennine Heritage at Hebden Bridge and is working on the project.
 Ann painstakingly scanned all the pages as jpegs and will create PDFs from the scans.
 It will be several months before the work is complete.
 Pennine Heritage have also scanned the newsletters for the Pennine Way Association to make them available online in the near future.

-Ann Kilbey, a volunteer with Pennine Heritage in Hebden Bridge, is playing a crucial role in this project.
+Ann Kilbey, a volunteer with Pennine Heritage in Hebden Bridge, is crucial to this project.
 Her work involves scanning all the pages of the logs as JPEG images, which are then converted into PDF format.
-This process is time-consuming and requires great attention to detail to ensure that the historical integrity of the logs is maintained in their digital form.
+This process is time-consuming and requires great attention to detail to ensure that the logs’ historical integrity is maintained in their digital form.

-Given its extensive nature, the project is expected to take several months before completion.
-Once done, it will serve as a valuable digital archive, offering insights into the experiences of those who have traversed the Pennine Way over the years.
+Given its extensive nature, the project is expected to take several months to compile.
+Once completed, it will serve as a valuable digital archive, offering insights into the experiences of those who have traversed the Pennine Way over the years.

 In addition to the logs, Pennine Heritage is also working on scanning the newsletters of the Pennine Way Association.
 This effort will further enrich the online resources available, providing a comprehensive view of the trail’s history with the broader goal of preserving and sharing the heritage of the Pennine Way with a wider audience.